alexgoodell/academic-medicine-cv/README.md

 # Academic Physician CV LaTeX Template

 A professional and customizable LaTeX CV template tailored for academic physicians, allowing  integration of publications and presentations using BibTeX.
+More information at the [GitHub Repo](https://github.com/alexgoodell/academic-medicine-cv)

 ## Features